ray-chew/pyBELLA/docs/source/content/boundary.rst

 =================
 Boundary handling for the ghosts cells (:class:`discretization.kgrid.ElemSpaceDiscr`) and nodes (:class:`discretization.kgrid.NodeSpaceDiscr`) are handled in ``boundary.py``.

-Cell boundarys are handled by the function :func:`inputs.boundary.set_explicit_boundary_data`.
+Cell boundarys are handled by the function :func:`inputs.boundary.set_data`.
 The bondary conditions are given in the initial user data file, :py:attr:`inputs.user_data.UserDataInit.bdry_type`.

 For ghost cells in directions without gravity, the ghost cells are padded by the ``np.pad()`` function.